julien-boudry/Condorcet/Documentation/Election Class/public Election--addVote.md

 ##### **vote:** *mixed*
 String or array representation.
-Or CondorcetPHP\Vote object.
+Or CondorcetPHP\Condorcet\Vote object.
 If you not provide yourself Vote object, a new one will be generate for you.